tammerg/Dockerize-MERN/Lesson.md

       - "27017:27017"
 ```

 Wow!
-That seems like a lot, bit it is actually quite a bit of repetition.
+At first glance, that seems like a lot; however, it's actually a lot of repetition.
 Let's start at the top.
 Our `services` are the 3 containers we would like to run, our `react-client`, `app-server`, and `mongo`.
 The first property in each of the services is the `image` we want to create the container based on.
 In this instance we use the two builds we made, `react-client` and `app-server`.

 For mongo, we use DockerHub to pull the `latest` version of `mongo`.
 What does the `latest` tag denote?